sumwale/ybox/README.md

 A container may get stopped after a reboot if systemd/... is not configured to auto-start the docker/podman containers.
 Or you can explicitly stop a container using docker/podman.
-You can check using `ybox-ls -a` and restart any stopped containers as below:
+You can check using `ybox-ls -a` and restart a stopped or running container as below:

 ```sh
 ybox-restart ybox-arch_apps